-It’s no secret that money arguments are one of the top predictors of divorce.
+It’s no secret money arguments are one of the top predictors of divorce.
+A 2012 study published in the journal Family Relations found it’s a stronger predictor of divorce than other disagreements.
 Yet according to a 2019 SunTrust survey, only 51% of couples discuss finances before marriage.
-Even more surprisingly, only 41% of couples disclose their annual salaries, and only 36% bring up debt.
+Even more surprising, only 41% of couples disclose their annual salaries, and only 36% bring up debt.

-If you’re in one of these couples, you may be avoiding the discussion out of fear that financial difficulties could derail your wedding plans.
-However, merging lives also means merging finances, and if you can’t bring up money with your partner now, it won’t get any easier later.
-The more you put off difficult conversations, the harder they become.
-And failing to discuss such core life topics could be an indicator of you’ll handle things as a couple in the future – with a lack of communication.
+If you’re in one of these couples, you may be avoiding the discussion out of fear financial difficulties could derail your wedding plans.
+But merging lives also means merging finances, and if you can’t bring up money with your partner now, it won’t get easier later.

-If you’ve been avoiding having the money talk with your partner, here are some ways you can get started and begin your lives together on the right track.
+If you’ve been avoiding having the money talk with your partner, it’s time to open a bottle of wine, light a candle, and sit down for a double date with yourselves and your bank accounts so you can begin your life together on the right track.

 Money Conversations to Have With Your Partner